 Despite planning otherwise, sometimes babies arrive a little too quickly!
-While the American Congress of Obstetricians and Gynecologists doesn’t endorse home births, you may find yourself going into labor before you even reach the hospital.
+While the American College of Obstetricians and Gynecologists doesn’t endorse home births, you may find yourself going into labor before you even reach the hospital.
 Here’s how to prepare for delivering your baby at home.

 Supplies you’ll need:

 - A chair to place at the end of the bed to act as a footrest

 1. Call 911 and unlock your front door.
 Get another adult to help if possible.
 Getting an ambulance on the way the first moment you realize your baby is coming ensures that trained professionals are on their way.
 Keep them on speakerphone throughout the process so you can get more guidance and update them if anything changes.

 2. Get into position.
 Babies can be born with mom in any position that is comfortable for her:

 - If you prefer to stand, squat, or be on all fours, place a pillow or two underneath to cushion the baby during the delivery.

 - If you’re OK being on your back and can get on a bed, scoot to the end so your bottom is hanging off slightly.
 You can place a chair at the edge of the bed to act as a footrest between pushes, and can put a pillow on the floor at the end of the bed as well, just in case.